wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

 3. You can test the front-end and back-end separately, or you can run both simultaneously in separate Visual Studio instances.

-To learn how to deploy the front end to an Azure website, see [Create an ASP.NET web app in Azure <!-- deleted by customization Websites](/documentation/articles/web-sites-dotnet-get-started) --><!-- keep by customization: begin --> Websites](/documentation/articles/app-service-web/web-sites-dotnet-get-started) <!-- keep by customization: end -->.
+To learn how to deploy the front end to an Azure website, see [Create an ASP.NET web app in Azure Websites](/documentation/articles/web-sites-dotnet-get-started).
 To learn how to deploy the back end to an Azure cloud service, see [.NET Multi-Tier Application Using Storage Tables, Queues, and Blobs][mutitierstorage].

   [0]: ./media/service-bus-dotnet-multi-tier-app-using-service-bus-queues/getting-started-multi-tier-01.png